Recommendations for a late soybean harvest

 Overcome the challenges associated with a late soybean harvest.

-According to the United States Department of Agriculture National Agricultural Statistics Service, 51% of the Michigan soybean crop was still in the field as of Oct.
-24, 2021.
-Given the calendar date and the projection for normal precipitation and below normal temperatures in the 6-10 day weather outlook, harvesting these fields will be challenging.
+According to the United States Department of Agriculture National Agricultural Statistics Service, 45% of the Michigan soybean crop was still in the field as of Oct.
+29, 2023.
+Harvesting these fields will be challenging given the projection for normal to above normal precipitation and below normal temperatures in the 6-to-10-day weather outlook.
 The following recommendations from Michigan State University Extension will help producers overcome these challenges.

-Try to wait until the soil is dry or frozen enough to support the combine to avoid cutting deep ruts like those shown in the picture, as these will fill with water and delay future field operations.
+Try to wait until the soil is dry or frozen enough to support the combine to avoid cutting deep ruts like those shown in the photo, as these will fill with water and delay future field operations.
 Soil compaction associated with wet harvest conditions can also reduce crop yields for several years.
 Modifying the combine by adding tracks or flotation tires may help improve flotation and traction and reduce soil compaction in wet conditions.
-Regardless of the tire configuration, using the minimum air pressure recommended by the manufacturer for the loaded combine is an effective way to reduce soil compaction.
+Regardless of the tire configuration, using the minimum air pressure recommended by the tire manufacturer for the loaded combine is an effective way to reduce soil compaction.

 The plants will be tough and difficult to cut, so it is critical to have the cutter bar in top condition.
 All knife sections and guards should be sharp and tight and all guards should be properly aligned to ensure optimum cutting.
 The gap between the sickle and the hold downs should be about the thickness of a business card.
 Reducing your ground speed will also improve cutting and provide more uniform feeding into the combine.
 Harvesting on an angle to the rows should also improve feeding in row spacings of 15 inches or wider.